Get Involved with Access Advocacy

 Protect Preexisting Condition Coverage

 Ongoing sharing of the importance of healthcare coverage for those with preexisting conditions is helpful to keep the issue top of mind.
 Contact your federal representatives directly.
-Find out who represents you here, and give them a call to let them know how important ongoing federal protection guaranteeing insurance coverage for preexisting conditions is for people with Type 1 diabetes.
+Find out who represents you here, and give them a call to let them know how important ongoing federal protection guaranteeing insurance coverage for preexisting conditions is for people with diabetes.

-- If you feel your employer-provided insurance coverage is inadequate for people with diabetes, take it to HR and ask your employer to make insulin exempt from your health insurance deductible.
+In the workplace: if you feel your employer-provided insurance coverage is inadequate for people with diabetes, take it to HR and ask your employer to make insulin exempt from your health insurance deductible.
 The Affordable Insulin Project has created a free guide to taking action at your workplace.
 You can also lend your voice to JDRF’s #Coverage2Control campaign, which advocates not only to insurers, pharmaceutical companies and governments for affordable access to diabetes care, technology and medication, but also works directly with employers to get better diabetes coverage under their healthcare plans